X-LANCE/UniCATS-CTX-vec2wav/README.md

 ## Inference (Vocoding with acoustic context)
 Working in Progress

-> 💡Note: Since the codebase used in our paper was proprietary, we have to reproduce the work using other open-sourced packages.
+[//]: # (> 💡Note: Since the codebase used in our paper was proprietary, we have to reproduce the work using other open-sourced packages.
 Specifically, we used an open-sourced conformer implementation to replace the inner version.
-However, the performance of this repo might be slightly poorer than the proprietary one, which may be caused from nuances between different conformer implementations.
+However, the performance of this repo might be slightly poorer than the proprietary one, which may be caused from nuances between different conformer implementations.)

 ## Training